LastL2/node-launcher/README.md

 ========

-Charts to deploy THORNode stack and tools.
+Charts to deploy LastNode stack and tools.
 It is recommended to use the Makefile commands available in this repo to start the charts with predefined configuration for most environments.

-Once you have your THORNode up and running, please follow instructions [here](https://gitlab.com/thorchain/thornode) for the next steps.
+Once you have your LastNode up and running, please follow instructions [here](https://gitlab.com/thorchain/lastnode) for the next steps.

 ## Requirements